Arizona Hiking Guide

 Unless you’re doing a loop, hiking to your turnaround point is only half of the journey.
 You still have to hike back to your starting point.

-Recommended reading: Nobody intends to get lost when hiking but here’s how to prepare in case it happens to you
+Recommended post: Nobody intends to get lost when hiking but here’s how to prepare in case it happens to you

 What you go up, you must come down.
 Sometimes scrambling up a steep rock face seems like a good idea – until you get up there.
 Getting down is often more challenging than going up.